Context-Selective State Space Models: Feedback is All You Need: COFFEE: Towards Context-Selective SSMs

 \subsection{The COFFEE Model}

 The central novelty of COFFEE is the use of \emph{state feedback} to achieve context-based selectivity.
 Unlike S6, where the update gates $\Delta_i(k)$ depend only on the current input token, COFFEE computes them as functions of the internal state, allowing the model to adapt its dynamics based on the accumulated context.
-It is well known and very intuitive that open-loop systems are fragile and sensitive to model uncertainties and disturbances, whereas closed-loop feedback ensures robustness; COFFEE exploits this principle to achieve context-based selectivity, improving robustness and coherence in generative modeling.
+It is well known that open-loop systems are fragile and sensitive to model uncertainties and disturbances, whereas closed-loop feedback ensures robustness; COFFEE exploits this principle to achieve context-based selectivity, leading to more stable and~consistent~generative~behavior.

 Beyond feedback, we further refine the S6 formulation through two steps: (i) linearizing the exponential dynamics to make the role of $\Delta(k)$ more interpretable, and (ii) eliminating parameter redundancy via changes of basis in the input and state spaces.
 A complete derivation of COFFEE is presented in Appendix~\ref{appendix:derivation_of_our_model}; below we summarize the key steps leading to the proposed model.